 Make sure that everything continues in a soft boil and that there is at least 1 inch of boiling water above the top of the jars.
 Put the cover on the pot and start timing the processing; 40 minutes for pints and 45 minutes for quarts.
 A small battery timer is handy for this.
 After cleaning up the accrued dishes, I take a break and read while my jars are dancing away.

 Once the timer dings, I turn off the stove and very carefully take the top off of the pot so that the steam goes away from me.
 With a nice trivet on the table or counter nearby, I slowly take out each jar (again with the “tongs”) and place it to cool.
 Be sure that the trivet is not located in a draft as a cold breeze can crack the jars at this point.
 This is also why I move them slowly.

 Once all of this has been accomplished, I generally call it a day.
 There will be a noticeable (and reassuring) “pop” as the individual jars seal.
 I look lovingly at my beautiful trivet of summertime bounty and I wait until the next day to finish the job.

 The jars are cool by morning.
 I take off the screw bands (carefully) because they sometimes get food on them and leaving them on makes them rust.
 They get washed and put aside for next year.
 I label each and every lid (this way you won’t have to scrub any labels off of the jar because the lid gets tossed anyway) with the year and the contents.
-Into the pantry they go to await use in soups, stews, shrimp scampi, American chop suey (I cook the elbows right in the mix) or anything else I decide to make during the long winter months.
+Into the pantry go the canned tomatoes to await use in canned tomato soup, stews, American chop suey (I cook the elbows right in the mix) or anything else I decide to make during the long winter months.
 Yum!